Skip to main content

 ATMOS_SKIP_HOOKS=true atmos terraform apply vpc -s prod # via env var

 Skipped hooks are logged at INFO level so it stays visible in CI output.
 The flag is per-invocation only — it doesn't propagate to nested commands or workflows.
-See Global Flags for all options.
+Because hooks only run on terraform operations, --skip-hooks is a flag of the atmos terraform command and all its subcommands (plan, apply, deploy, …).

 Hooks with --all